 boot.vhd) and the storage (

 storage.vhd) virtual disk files and create a new folder there.
-Remember, select a location that’s preferably on a separate physical device from all your other VM disk files.
+Remember, select a location that is preferably on a separate physical device from all your other VM disk files.
 Ideally this device would be a high throughput RAID, or similar.
-If you don’t have an SSD, try to put these files on a separate device from where you put the catalog disk files.
+If you do not have an SSD, try to put these files on a separate device from where you put the catalog disk files.

 Getting and unpack the virtual machine

-Download the vCFA ZIP-file, and unzip this file in a temporary location.
+Download the ZIP archive containing the virtual CFA, and extract it in a temporary location.
 Once the import is complete, these files will no longer be needed and can be deleted.

 Import the virtual machine